 This is why Sunday drives were invented.

 There are three entrances to Great Smoky Mountains National Park from Gatlinburg, and every one takes you into a section of the 800 square miles of unspoiled Appalachia.
 Every trip to the Smokies begins with a drive on the Newfound Gap Road, so pack a picnic and see highlights along the way, including the Sugarlands Visitor Center, Newfound Gap, Clingman’s Dome Road, Ocanaluftee Valley and Mingus Mill.
 Wildflower watchers love exploring the Greenbrier, a six-mile road featuring the most colorful flora in the Park.
 Porter’s Creek is particularly vibrant in March and April.
 If you’re feeling adventurous, hop out, hike four miles, and witness the tallest falls in the Smokies at Ramsey Cascades.
 Whether you arrive during the rich, green days of spring and summer, the crazy quilt of autumn color or the sparkling white of winter, your drive through the roads of Great Smoky Mountains National Park is guaranteed to be an adventure in itself.

 Break bread with family and friends.

 Gatlinburg is home to many scenic and accessible spots that are just perfect for bringing back the lost joys of picnicking.
 Admire the antique architecture of century-old cabins and mills at Cades Cove picnic area.
-Soak up the scenery of the Little Pigeon river at the Chimneys picnic area, or share a meal at one of several other designated picnic spots near Gatlinburg, including Metcalf Bottoms.
+Soak up the scenery of the Little Pigeon river or share a meal at one of several other designated picnic spots near Gatlinburg, including Metcalf Bottoms.
 It’s a great way to relax and unwind during your vacation.